gemmadanks/gemmadanks.github.io/_posts/2022-12-28-technosignatures-literature-roundup.md

   - [Kardashev classification scheme for extraterrestrial civilisations][kardashev-1964-notes]
 - Drake FD: [THE RADIO SEARCH FOR INTELLIGENT EXTRATERRESTRIAL LIFE.][drake-1965-paper] In Current Aspects of Exobiology. .
 Elsevier; 1965:323–345.
   - [The Drake Equation][drake-1965-notes]
+- Hoerner SV: [The Search for Signals from Other Civilizations.][hoerner-1961-paper] Science, New Series 1961, 134:1839–1843.
+  - [Waiting times and longevity][hoerner-1961-notes]

 # Technosignature papers to-read
 3. Dixon RS: A search strategy for finding extraterrestrial radio beacons.
 Icarus 1973, 20:187–199.